otmhi/PCFG-CYK/README.md

 bash run.sh
 ```

 This will run the script with only one processor.
-For multiprocessing, you can use the arg n_jobs : to run with 12 processors for example, run :
+For multiprocessing, you can use the arg n_jobs :

+to run with 12 processors for example, run :

 ```
-sh run.sh --n_jobs 12
+bash run.sh --n_jobs 12
 ```

 ### Results on new sentences :

-To do so, you need to specify that the script runs in test mode, specify the input file and the name of the output file :
+To do so, you need to specify that the script runs in test mode, specify the input file and the name of the output file:

-To use **12** processors, on a sentence file named **test_sentences.txt** for example, you can run :
+To use **12** processors, on a sentence file named **test_sentences.txt** for example, you can run:

 ```
-sh run.sh --n_jobs 12 --test-mode --input test_sentences.txt
+bash run.sh --n_jobs 12 --test-mode --input test_sentences.txt
 ```

 ### Description of all arguments :